chhaymatt/portfolio/README.md

 # MVP
 - ✅ Stored on a public repository on Github
 - ✅ Contained README.md with a short introduction
-- ✅ Styling is completed via SCSS using BEM
+- ✅ Styling is completed via SCSS using BEM and stored accordingly in /partials and /modules folders
+- ✅ Portfolio is responsive using flex

 # Sections on my portoflio